Compare smart EV chargers and energy tariffs in the UK — July 2026

-• UK-based support and a simple form to get personalised recommendations
+• Whole-of-market, UK-based support and a simple form to get personalised recommendations

-Compare smart EV chargers and electricity tariffs — personalised to your home
+Compare smart EV chargers and EV tariffs — personalised to your home

-Good to know: If you already have a charger, we can still help you compare EV tariffs.
+Good to know (July 2026): the Ofgem cap rose to £1,862/yr from 1 July 2026, so the day-rate you avoid is going up.
+If you already have a charger, we can still help you compare EV tariffs.
 If you’re switching supplier, we’ll focus on eligibility (meter type, region, and supplier criteria).

 What you’ll get

-• Charger recommendations based on cable routing, off-street parking and power needs
+• Charger recommendations based on cable routing, off-street parking, power needs and tariff integration (e.g. Ohme/Intelligent Octopus, Zappi solar follow)

 • Clear next steps — no jargon, no guesswork